 These can be toggled on and off if you want to limit your view.
 Having layer functionality allows you to build maps with a lot of locations without it being overwhelming.

-Use custom icons and colors
+Use custom icons and colors in one map

 Add routes to visualize your trip or walking path